sbetageri/explainer/build_in_public/objective.md

-To build a set of agents that help you understand a large codebase quickly
+To build a tool that will allow you to query documentation and github issues.

+A simple RAG pipeline